scrimba/community/README.md

 ### TOS - <a href="TERMS.md">Terms of Service</a>
 We try to keep our terms as simple as possible.
 If you have any questions to them, please send us an email (<a href="mailto:hello@scrimba.com">hello@scrimba.com</a>) or ask in the [Gitter Chat](https://gitter.im/scrimba_community/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).

+### <a href="PRIVACY.md">Privacy Policy</a>
+This document describes how we handle personal data at Scrimba.com.
+It also contains contact information in case you want us to delete your data.
+It’s written with clarity in mind, so it should be easy to follow.